wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/what_is_it.rst

 Each check comprises some metadata information, a description of the purpose of the check, and its logical description (fields **condition** and **rules**).
 On its metadata, it can contain an optional **compliance** field used to specify if the check is relevant to any compliance specifications, and to which.
-Most of Wazuh policies, specially CIS policies, already have their CIS and PCI-DSS controls mapped.
+Most of Wazuh policies, especially CIS policies, already have their CIS and PCI-DSS controls mapped.
 See an example :ref:`example<check_overview>` below.